EnterpriseDB/tpa/roles/README.md

 The easiest way to install Postgres is from operating system packages.
 The postgres/pkg role can be applied to any host to install the PGDG packages for any supported distribution.
-Change pgversion to install some other version than the default 9.4.
+Change postgres_version to install some other version than the default 9.6.

     roles:
       - role: 'postgres/pkg'
-        pgversion: 9.3
+        postgres_version: 9.4

 The postgres/src and postgres/ext roles are provided to build and install Postgres from source.